sgmurphy/wordpress-plugins/simple-history/readme.txt

 ## Changelog

+### 4.14.0 (April 2024)

+🕵️‍♀️ This version introduces a new Detective Mode.
+Many users use Simple History to catch changes made by users and plugins, but sometimes it can be hard to tell exactly what plugin that was responsible for a specific action.
+Detective Mode has been crated to help users find the responsible plugin, hook, URL, or function used to trigger a specific action.
+[View screenshots and more information](https://simple-history.com/2024/introducing-detective-mode/?utm_source=wpadmin).

+- Add [**Detective Mode**](https://simple-history.com/support/detective-mode/), a new feature aimed to help users find what plugin or theme is causing a specific event or action to be logged or happen.
+Great for debugging.
+This new feature can be enabled in the settings.
+[Read more](https://simple-history.com/2024/simple-history-4-14-0-introducing-detective-mode/?utm_source=wpadmin).
+Useful for admins, developers, forensics detectives, security experts, and more.
+- Add support for searching for localized logger message strings. [#277](https://github.com/bonny/WordPress-Simple-History/issues/277)
+- Add fix for SQL `MAX_JOIN_SIZE` related error message, that could happen on low end hosting providers or shared hosting providers. [#435](https://github.com/bonny/WordPress-Simple-History/issues/435)
+- Remove check for older PHP versions in `helpers::json_encode`.
+(PHP 7.4 is since long the minimum requirement for Simple History and for WordPress itself.)
+- Tested on WordPress 6.5.

 ### 4.13.0 (March 2024)

 🚀 Introducing the WooCommerce Logger Add-On: Enhance your site's tracking with comprehensive logs for WooCommerce orders, products, settings, and coupons.
 Learn more in our [release post](https://simple-history.com/2024/woocommerce-logger-add-on-released/?utm_source=wpadmin).

 - Add support for logging when adding or removing user roles via WP-CLI.
 [WP-CLI 2.10.0 added "Support for adding and removing of multiple user roles"](https://make.wordpress.org/cli/2024/02/08/wp-cli-v2-10-0-release-notes/) and now Simple History supports logging of these events. [#431](https://github.com/bonny/WordPress-Simple-History/issues/431).

+- Show a message for users with WooCommerce installed and activated, informing them about the new WooCommerce Logger Add-On.

 View the [release post to see screenshots of the new features](https://simple-history.com/2024/simple-history-4-13/).